top of page

 Upon settlement of your loan, the broker receives a commission from the lender.
 This commission is calculated as a percentage of the loan balance, minus any balance in offset.
 The calculation and payment timing vary between lenders, but it usually occurs some days after settlement and is paid the following month.

 The upfront component remunerates your broker for their time and expertise in matching your needs with potential lenders, conducting any credit analysis, and preparing your loan application accurately and efficiently.
-Your broker will also liaise between the lender and your settlement team and coordinate the many other details that go into ensuring that your loan experience is smooth and easy.
+Your broker will also liaise between the lender and your settlement team, and coordinate the many other details that ensure your loan experience is smooth and easy.

 In addition to the upfront payment, brokers may receive a trailing commission.
 This is an ongoing monthly commission payment based on a percentage of your loan balance, minus any balance in offset.
+In Australia, trail commissions are typically around 0.10% to 0.20% per year, paid monthly.
 It continues for the duration of the loan.
 When you discharge or refinance your loan, any trailing commission ends.

 All of this information, including how we get paid, is documented in your Game Plan, which you will receive before proceeding with a loan application.